Keep safe this BBQ Week!

 - Any juices run clear

-Using a Pocket Digital Thermometer like the Comark Pocketherm is a great tool to help keep the family safe.
-With flashing LED and noise indicator at +75⁰C gives peace of mind.
+Using a Pocket Digital Thermometer like the PDQ400 Waterproof Pocket Digital Thermometer is a great tool to help keep the family safe and gives peace of mind when it comes to the readiness of your barbecued meat.